tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS Guest Investigator (GI) program is intended to enable the community to participate in science investigations using TESS.
 The program enables teams to propose the collection of new 2-minute and 20-second cadence targets and provides funding to selected US investigators to analyze 2-minute and 20-second cadence and full-frame image (FFI) data, which now has a cadence of 200 seconds.
 The GI program also provides funding for US investigators to collect ground-based data that supports TESS science.
 All proposals are managed by the [GI office](helpdesk.html).

-The next opportunity is TESS Cycle 6, which begins observations in eptember 2023 and ends in October 2024, covering observing sectors 70 - 83.
+The next opportunity is TESS Cycle 6, which begins observations in September 2023 and ends in October 2024, covering observing sectors 70 - 83.
 TESS Cycle 6 proposals are solicited for targets in the Northern Ecliptic Hemisphere and in fields along the ecliptic plane.

 There is no exclusive-use data rights to observations collected by TESS.
 All data is made available through the [MAST public archive](http://archive.stsci.edu/tess/summary.html) once data processing and validation is complete.